BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 On top of it all, if you currently offer multiple mod versions with different code to avoid dealing with the complexities of providing settings, you can simplify this by using a single version with MCM to introduce settings.
 This approach allows you to avoid creating and maintaining several different .pak releases for your mods.

+You can even technically integrate MCM as an optional requirement (with hardcoded defaults or MCM values if present), although that takes a bit more effort than just adding it as a standard requirement.
 ## Concepts

 First, let's establish some important concepts so that we're on the same page when discussing MCM.
 These will be used throughout the documentation: